 This is especially true when it comes to choosing the right travel insurance policy, and at Discover Travel we have extensive experience of travel insurance and the (significant) claims that can happen.
 Here’s the key things to consider:

 1. Please don’t even think about travelling uninsured!
 A staggering 20% of Kiwi travellers are still travelling without insurance.
 Medical expenses overseas can be huge, especially in the USA, (which accounts for over 40% of all claims), Europe and Japan.
 Over the years some of our clients have seen the benefit of having some very large claims covered for hospital treatment overseas.
-We’ll tell you some stories. (but no names though!) and the biggest single claim paid out by Allianz in 2017 was over $500,000!
+We’ll tell you some stories. (but no names though!) and claims have exceeded $500,000!

 2. Always declare any pre-existing medical conditions at the time you take out your policy – so think long and hard about any medications, surgery, hospitalisation, especially in the last two years, and if you are not sure, declare it anyway!
 Many conditions can be covered free of charge anyway, or at a small additional premium with a simple medical assessment via telephone.

 3. Ensure you have taken out travel insurance at the same time you book your holiday, not just before you depart and that you have sufficient cancellation cover to cover the eventual pre-paid total cost of the trip.
-A large number of travel insurance claims are for cancellation due to unforeseen events like illness or injury before you travel, and some of your travel arrangements will have hefty cancellation penalties – we’re noticing a trend for even some cheaper Europe and Asian airfares to be 100% non-refundable.
+A large number of travel insurance claims are for cancellation due to unforeseen events like illness or injury before you travel, and some of your travel arrangements will have hefty cancellation penalties – many of the cheaper Europe and Asian airfares are now 100% non-refundable.
 Also, financial/work reasons for cancelling/postponing a trip are not covered.

 4. Be aware you may not be covered for cancellation to your trip due to illness of a relative living in NZ or Australia aged 85yrs or over.
 It may seem harsh, but that’s a policy most underwriters now have in place.